RapolasRimeika/asteroids/README.md

 ## What I Learned

+### Python:
+- Practiced writing efficient loops, functions, and working with lists and dictionaries.
+- Developed a project with multiple files and managed dependencies effectively.
+- Generated temporary local files, such as `high_scores.json`, to store data dynamically.
+- Set up and managed a virtual environment for isolating project dependencies.

 ### Object-Oriented Programming:
-- Built a hierarchy of classes like `CircleShape`, `Player`, `Asteroid`, `Shot`, `FloatingText`, `Loot`, and `AlienShip`.
+- Designed a hierarchy of classes including `CircleShape`, `Player`, `Asteroid`, `Shot`, `FloatingText`, `Loot`, and `AlienShip`.
-- Applied inheritance, encapsulation, and composition to build reusable, flexible game components.
+- Applied key OOP principles like inheritance, encapsulation, and composition to create reusable and flexible game components.
-- Implemented sprite groups for efficient updates and rendering of game objects.
+- Utilized sprite groups to optimize the updating and rendering of game objects, improving performance.

+### Version Control:
+- Managed the project lifecycle using Git and GitHub, efficiently tracking changes and collaborating.
+- Gained proficiency in shell/terminal commands for version control and project management tasks.

+### The real lessons:
+During this project, I gained a deeper understanding of how the complexity of a system grows exponentially as new features are added.
+Each new feature invariably led to refactoring existing code, and as the project matured, a significant amount of time was devoted to cleaning up code and documenting it.
+This experience taught me the importance of iterative refactoring, where improving the structure of existing code becomes just as important as adding new features.

+I also experienced firsthand how sunk cost bias can come into play when you’ve invested so much time into a project.
+There’s always the urge to continue working and polishing, even when the core functionality is done.
+However, having a project with instant feedback loops—where I could see results quickly—was incredibly motivating and rewarding.

+Seeing someone else play a game I built was a proud moment, and it reinforced the sense of accomplishment that comes from creating something tangible and fun.

+Moreover, community feedback played a vital role in the game's evolution.
+The concept of the black hole emerged from a discussion on the [boot.dev](https://www.boot.dev/) discord forum, thanks to the suggestion from "iqzy21 - road to scorcerers".
+Similarly, the stabilizers mechanic was added because some players found the inertia difficult to manage.
+These insights shaped the final design, showing how user feedback can drive meaningful improvements.

 ### Game Mechanics:
 - **Player Controls:**